 About Rogan Josh

-Why you will love this recipe
+Why I love this recipe

 - Authentic - This treasured recipe was handed down to me by my aunt, a proud Kashmiri.
 Before experiencing her authentic rogan josh, I must admit that I had been enjoying a version that didn't quite do justice to the original.